Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Bottom-Up Model Building Applications

-\paragraph{Warped Throats in String Theory --} Attempts to UV complete the RS-like models in string theory exist, e.g. with \emph{warped throat} geometries à la Klebanov-Strassler \cite{Klebanov:2000hb}, but it remains very challenging to find a fully realistic construction \cite{Strassler:2005qs, Erdmenger:2007cm, Reece:2010xj}*.
+Attempts to UV complete the RS-like models in string theory exist, e.g. with warped throat geometries à la Klebanov-Strassler \cite{Klebanov:2000hb}, but it remains very challenging to find a fully realistic construction \cite{Reece:2010xj}.
 Note that in such string theory models, the geometry near the IR-tip of the throat in not AdS$_5$, but this does not spoil the RS mechanism of warp transmutation of scales.
-After integrating out the Regge excitations, stringy effects can be encapsulated into the 5D EFT through higher-dimensional operators, and the extended features of the strings remains through \emph{nonlocal form factors} \cite{Taylor:2003gn, Calcagni:2013eua}.
-In the following, the choice is to stay agnostic about the UV origin of these nonlocal form factors, and the aim of the next subsection is to show that a warped EDS realizes the warp transmutation of both the brane scalar mass and the nonlocal scale\footnote{For another mechanism of nonlocal scale transmutation without EDS's, cf. Ref.~\cite{Buoninfante:2018gce}.}.
-In order to illustrate the mechanism, it is enough to focus on a toy model with a real Higgs-like scalar field in a SFT-inspired EID-QFT, and it is straightforward to generalize the discussion to other EID-QFT Higgs-like models\footnote{Note that an infinite tower of ghost-like poles appear at tree level in SFT-inspired Higgs mechanism above $\Lambda_\eta$, when one expands the Higgs field around the physical vacuum \cite{Hashi:2018kag}.
-Nevertheless, a more involved theory can cure this potential sources of instabilities \cite{Hashi:2018kag, Modesto:2021okr}.
-Moreover, as argued in Ref.~\cite{Buoninfante:2018mre}, these spurious poles are in the UV opaque regime, where microcausality is meaningless, such that one should use an Euclidean prescription for spacetime where ghost-like poles are harmless.}.
+After integrating out the Regge excitations, stringy effects can be encapsulated into the 5D EFT through higher-dimensional operators, and the extended features of the strings remain through WNL form factors.
+The aim of the Section~\ref{transmut_brane} is to show that a warped EDS realizes the warp transmutation of both the brane scalar mass and the WNL scale\footnote{For another mechanism of WNL scale transmutation without EDS's, cf. Ref.~\cite{Buoninfante:2018gce}.}.
+In order to illustrate the mechanism, it is enough to focus on a toy model with a real Higgs-like scalar field in a SFT-inspired WNL field theories, and it is straightforward to generalize the discussion to more realistic WNL Higgs-like models.